johnsonnguyenn/ESP8266-12V-LED-Strip-Controller/README.md

 # ESP8266 Led Strip Controller

 A custom PCB design for an LED strip controller made in Altium Designer.
 The board is built around the ESP8266-12E module and includes N-channel MOSFET drivers for controlling RGB LEDs.
-It features a 12V to 3.3V buck converter for power regulation, a Barrel Jack power input, and support for UART.
+It features a 12V to 3.3V buck converter for power regulation, a barrel jack power input, and support for UART.

 ## Schematic